suolapeikko/suolapeikko.github.io/md/cli.md

 `lsof -i -n`

-Show all TCP states for spesific port (80)
+Show all TCP states for spesific port (80):

 `ss -tan |grep 80`

+Check if you can connect to a specific server and port (Linux):

+`echo -n > /dev/tcp/www.server.com/1234`

+Check if you can connect to a specific server and port (macOS):

+`nc -z www.server.com 1234`

 Java
 ----